microsoft/WhatTheHack/000-HowToHack/WTH-CoachGuide-Template.md

 Welcome to the coach's guide for the IoT Hack of the Century What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.
 <!-- REPLACE_ME (this section will be removed by the automation script) -->

-*If your hack does NOT contain any lecture presentations, remove this next paragraph.*

 This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)